discoverygarden/dgi_actions/modules/dgi_actions_handle/modules/dgi_actions_handle_constraints/README.md

 ## Configuration

 The module uses the `dgi_actions_handle_constraints.settings` configuration, which should be set up with the appropriate constraint settings.
 For each field that is used as a suffix or identifier, a new value should be added to the constraint_settings array.
-An example configuration file which uses the field_pid as suffix and field_handle as identifier is provided with the module.
+A default configuration file which uses the field_pid as suffix and field_handle as identifier is provided with the module.
+This can be updated with the appropriate field names.

 ## Troubleshooting/Issues